drocheam/optrace/docs/source/details/tracing.rst

 Additionally, ray powers are set to zero if the transmission falls below a specific threshold :math:`T_\text{th}`.
 This approach avoids *ghost rays* that continue to be propagated during raytracing but carry very little power.
-As their contribution to image formation is negligible, absorbing them as soon as possible helps speed up the tracing process.
+As their contribution to image formation is negligible, absorbing them as soon as possible helps accelerate the tracing process.

 As a side note, apertures are also implemented as filters, but with :math:`T_\text{F}(\lambda) = 0` for all wavelengths.